 50 Crappy Designs To Prove That Manufacturers Or Designers Can Be Daft

-We've all heard of bad design, which ignores user-friendliness, common sense and logic aesthetics, and individuals in general.
-We're talking about billboards, TV commercials, product packaging and design, websites and apps, you name it, that are so bad that you despise the manufacturers and construction companies.
+We've all heard of bad design that ignores user-friendliness, common sense, logical aesthetics, and individuals in general.
+We're talking about billboards, TV commercials, product packaging and design, websites and apps—you name it—that are so poorly executed that you despise the manufacturers and construction companies.

-Websites with poor design can be difficult to navigate, making it difficult to find the information we require.
+Websites with poor design can be difficult to navigate, making it hard to find the information we require.
 They can also be unsightly, making us less likely to return.

-At the same time, the app may provide a poor user experience, making people uncomfortable using it.
+At the same time, an app may provide a poor user experience, making people uncomfortable using it.
 Anyone can spot a bad design, from confusing navigation to cluttered layouts.

 Products that are poorly designed can be difficult to use, wasting money, time, and energy.
-They can also be hazardous, as poor products or packaging can result in accidents.
+They can also be hazardous, as subpar products or packaging can result in accidents.

-Sometimes the design is so irritating, senseless, and defunct that it appears as if the producers are doing it on purpose, or at least without shame.
-There's even a subreddit group dedicated to instances "when a*** designs things."
+Sometimes, the design is so irritating, senseless, and defunct that it appears as if the producers are doing it on purpose, or at least without shame.
+There's even a subreddit group dedicated to instances of "when a*** designs things."

 With 2.9 million members, the group mocks the idea that "nothing comes before profit, particularly not the consumer."
-Below, we wrapped up some of the evilest, dumbest, and crappiest of designs for you to have a look at what we are complaining about.
+Below, we have compiled some of the most egregious, foolish, and crappiest designs for you to examine what we are complaining about.

 1. Appstore For You

-Your content fills up and pollutes the search engine results yet people can’t even view your bulls**t user-submitted content without signing up for a damn account.
-Going to add to you to my Personal Blocklist so you don’t appear in my searches and waste my time anymore.
+Your content fills up and pollutes the search engine results, yet people can’t even view your bulls**t user-submitted content without signing up for a damn account.
+I'm going to add you to my personal blocklist so you don’t appear in my searches and waste my time anymore.

 Design failures often reflect a disconnect between user needs and designer intentions.
 Research from the Journal of Design Studies reveals that effective design must prioritize user experience to avoid pitfalls.
 When manufacturers overlook the end-user perspective, it can lead to frustration and dissatisfaction, demonstrating the importance of user-centered design principles.